-Someone new has joined the management team and for whatever reason, they just don’t like you.
+Someone new has joined the management team, and for whatever reason, they don’t like you.
 They pick apart all your work, and question every penny spent.
-Your contact may stick up for you, but ultimately it’s management that make the decisions on where the money is spent and often, hands are tied.
+Your contact may stick up for you, but ultimately it’s management that makes the decisions on where the money is spent, and often, hands are tied.

 What to do

 Personality clashes are challenging to overcome, simply because you can’t change who you are.
 But you can change how you work.
 Could you involve the person concerned more?
 Could you cc them into your emails, so they get to see just what you’re achieving for them?
 Don’t assume your direct contact tells management about everything you do, often they don’t – and so the ‘bosses’ never get to see just how great you are, and all the times you go the extra mile.

 And if, after all this, the client still leaves, at least you can hold your head high knowing you did everything you could.
 One last piece of advice – don’t ever burn your bridges.
 Be super helpful at handover.
 Always be professional.
 Because just as it’s common for clients to leave, it’s not uncommon for them to come back later down the line.